TimescaleDB Deployment Script β Admin Guide

 - Kubernetes cluster and

-access - A namespace for the stack (examples use
+kubectlaccess - A namespace for the stack (examples use

-) - StorageClass for persistence (recommended for Redis durability)
+tx) - StorageClass for persistence (recommended for Redis durability)

 - Your